little flowers of faith

 Le blog de la Bergerie

-I know very well two specific places on this planet and I love them both dearly :
+I know very well two specific places on this planet of ours and I love them both dearly :

-I looked at some of my most recent photos and saw an interesting theme emerging, a sort of "pairing" of various subjects in these two locations, each one very important (or very interesting or valuable) but the pairing brought a kind of common thread.
+I looked at some of my most recent photos and saw an interesting theme emerging, a sort of "odd pairing" of various subjects in these two locations, each one very important (or interesting or valuable) but the pairing brought a common thread.

 Wooden bridge - photo by Michele Szekely Stairs to the Ocean - photo by Michele Szekely